DesyncTheThird/corne-keymap/readme.md

 | Left   | Either     | Immediate  | `''`            |
 | Right  | Either     | Immediate  | `,`             |

-Immediate rules eagerly trigger on magic-key-down if matched.
+Immediate rules eagerly trigger on magic-key-down if matched; other rules trigger on next-key-down.

 The rules have been set up such that pressing whichever punctuation key is more comfortable while typing (i.e. sequences that aren't SFBs) will generally produce contextually sensible punctuation.